sgup46/MockBookMyShow/README.md

 2) **RemoteTheatreService** : Main Theatre application exposing rest endpoint at http://localhost:8011/swagger-ui acting as B2B business controller
 3) **OnboardService** : acting as B2CBusiness responsible for updating city,theatre and shows from RemoteTheatreService using messagingSystem as integration
 4) **SearchService** : for browsing all the content on UI

+## Monetize  Platform

+1) Offers during the payment will increase customer base and service charges applied will increase based on tickets booked.
+2) Advertisements over the platform can help in revenue.
+3) Offers in snacks booking along with Ticket can help again by taking commission from Theater vendors.

+## Scaling  Platform

+1) Autoscaling enabled for pods to handle peak requests
+2) Multiple Web Servers load balanced
+3) Master Slave RDMS in different availability Zones .
+Read Replicas maintained for faster response
+4) Redis Caching to hold the DB information for cities/theater/shows to reduce backend traffic to DB
+5) Aysnc  process rest calls to Theater API’s
+6) DR can be placed in other region for Disaster recovery
+7) CDN and Webserver caching for static content e.g videos, trailers, images

+## Release management  Across Cities

+1) Separate Config project for various environments and various regions and controlled by Spring profiles
+2) I18 internalization applied for Messages for various languages supported on UI
+3) Code Pipelines with actions , to deploy to various regions
+4) CDN for static content
+5) Canary Deployment/Blue Green Deployment Methodology can be used to keep 99.99% availability during the releases

+## Monitoring

+1) Cloud Watch Events in AWS generated for servers .
+Using Alarms,Alerts and CloudTrail , can help in additional monitoring
+2) Prometheus and Grafana can helping in configuring alerts and log aggregation.
+3) AWS distributed tracing Xray can be integrated , can leverage Service Mesh monitoring as well